 The Policy in Action Program is a month long engagement for young professionals and university students who are keen to explore the fields of public policy and development.
 The program is designed to deliver core skills in policy analysis, advocacy and leadership, along with the experience of working on live projects for policymakers – MPs, MLAs, ministries and other government institutions.

-Launched in 2016, the program is now run in several cities in India.
-It is a highly selective engagement that receives a large number of outstanding applications from a diverse pool of candidates.
-The program is designed as a mix of weekend sessions and remote collaboration that makes it easy to accommodate alongside regular study and work commitments.
+First launched in 2016, the program has become a flagship YLAC engagement that receives a large number of outstanding applications from a diverse pool of candidates.
+It is designed as a mix of weekend sessions and remote collaboration that makes it easy to accommodate alongside regular study and work commitments.

-The online edition of the Policy in Action Program is scheduled to run from 21st November to 20th December, 2020.
+This edition of the Policy in Action Program is scheduled to run from 18th Nov to 17th Dec.
+Skilling sessions will be held at the IIC Annexe in Central Delhi and mentorship sessions will be run online.
 Fellows will be divided into teams on the first weekend and tasked to work on specific projects.
 Check-ins with mentors will serve as structured platforms for guidance on direction and pace.
-Teams can also connect as and when required apart from the check-ins marked in the given schedule.
+Teams can also connect separately, as and when required, apart from the check-ins marked in the given schedule.

 The sessions will be facilitated by the YLAC team, including the founders.
 You can view their profile here.

 The Policy in Action Program is designed as a short but rigorous program.
 It rests on the philosophy that learning by doing is the best way to internalize material.
 While sessions impart training in policy research, analysis and advocacy, a large part of the learning comes through the work on live projects.